go-aah/docs/routes-config.md

 ```

 ### host
-aah framework supports multi-domain routes configuration out-of-the-box. `host` used to determine domain routes for the incoming request.
+aah framework supports multi-domain routes configuration out-of-the-box. `host` used to determine routes of domain and processing the incoming request.

 It is required value, no default value.
 ```bash